 Porcelain is a type of material made from clay, and it is used for many different home decor and home furnishing products.
 Porcelain is a material that has been used for centuries.

-Porcelain is a highly durable clay fired at very high temperatures, so it is often called “high-fired porcelain.”
-Because it is fired at such high temperatures, it is tough for porcelain to crack or get damaged due to heat.
+Porcelain is a highly durable clay fired at very high temperatures, often called “high-fired porcelain.”
+Because it is fired at such high temperatures, it is tough for porcelain to crack or damage due to heat.

 Table of Contents